Central banks snap up gold after price pressure

 The fall in gold prices has prompted one or more central banks to buy as much as four tonnes of bullion in recent weeks, according to an industry source and a Financial Times report on Friday.

-The purchases, worth about $250 million at current prices, were made through the Bank for International Settlements (BIS), a source familiar with the trades told Reuters.
+The purchases, worth about $250 million (157.77 million pounds) at current prices, were made through the Bank for International Settlements (BIS), a source familiar with the trades told Reuters.

 The identity of the buyers is not disclosed until the BIS has allocated the gold, although they are likely to be in Asia, where banks are keen to diversify their dollar-heavy foreign exchange reserves, the source told Reuters.
 The Philippines and Thailand were big buyers last year.